AlexKent3141/casino/README.md

 The search routine will keep running until it runs out of resources i.e. available memory or time.

 ## Building
-I have only tested Casino on Linux.
-I think it should compile under Cygwin on Windows but this is currently untested.
-The code itself is written in C89 and only depends on the standard library so it should be completely portable.
+Casino is written in C89 and only depends on the standard library so it should be completely portable.
+The library must be compiled using GCC (GCC exclusive extensions are used).

+I have done most of my testing on Linux but have confirmed that it is possible to compile Casino (and run the examples) in Windows under Cygwin.

 ### Casino library
 The Casino library can be compiled by running `make` in the root directory.
 This will produce the libcasino.so shared library which can be linked against by applications.